Montgomery County mosquitoes test positive for West Nile, travel season risks

 While our mosquito season is just getting into full swing here in the Houston area, in places like the Caribbean, Central and South America have these little buggers all year.

-“The fact is you can still go to Zika areas, you can still bring it back, and those mosquitos can hitch a ride on a 747 as well,” says Global Medical Director of AIG Travel Guard, Dr. William Spangler.
+“The fact is you can still go to Zika areas, you can still bring it back, and those mosquitos can hitch a ride on a 747 as well,” says Global Medical Director of AIG Travel, Dr. William Spangler.

 The Aedes mosquito family can transmit blood born diseases like Zika, Chikungunya, or West Nile Virus.
 It`s a definite risk, but there`s precautions you can take, here at home and abroad.